 5. The overexcited helper

 Aged between about 3 to 8 years old.
-These kids might well grow up to be entrance hogs in older age.
+These kids might well grow up to be entrance hogs at an older age.
 The pure excitement that your bag is about to spin around this metal object could quite possibly be their holiday highlight.
 They are no doubt not of sufficient muscle tone yet to be of any real help shifting the bags off the carousel but they will inquire whether every bag that looks remotely like yours is the right one (see touchers), running along the front of the carousel to chase them in necessarily (see bulldozer) and facing countless disappointments in the unrelenting search for ‘the right one’.

 6. The disinterested teen